tommichael88/booktomnyc/ServiceAgreement.md

   </body>
 </html>

 `By entering into the 'Service Agreement,' you are agreeing to be bound by its terms.
 This document is not legal advice.
 You may retain a copy for your records.
 If you have any questons contact an attorney.
-If you do not agree to all of the terms of this Agreement, you should not schedule service.`
+If you do not agree to all of the terms of the Service Agreement, do not schedule service.`

 | **SERVICE PROVIDER** |
 | --- |